danchoi/kindlerb/README.md

 * Ruby 1.9.x.

-## Install
+## Installation and Setup

-Add `gem 'kindlerb'` to your Gemfile then run `bundle install`
+Add `gem 'kindlerb'` to your Gemfile then run `bundle install --binstubs` Then **cd** into your app root and then run the below command - this will install the required Kindlegen package:
+`./bin/setupkindlerb`

-OR run:
+OR

-    gem install kindlerb

-## Initialize
+run `gem install kindlerb`

-After install **cd** into your app root and then run the below command - this will install the required Kindlegen package:
+Then **cd** into your app root and then run the below command - this will install the required Kindlegen package:
 `setupkindlerb`

+You're good to go!

 ## How to use it